wgranados/scratch-work/README.md

 Class-work
 ==========

-Just some fun assignments that were assigned.
+This repository contains some assignments that were assigned in class.